Foundations of LE Audio: Broadcast Isochronous Streams

 A BIS event only transports data, while a BIG event can transport both data and control information.
 Data transmission within a BIG event occurs through BIS event subevents, while control information, such as channel map updates and BIG termination details, is conveyed through the BIG Control PDU delivered by a control subevent.

-To support the interoperability of how the control information is transmitted, the following Generic Access Profile (GAP) procedures can be implemented:
+To support the interoperability of how the control information is transmitted, the following Generic Access Profile (GAP) procedures are defined:

-• GAP Broadcast_Isochronous_Channel_Map_Update procedure: This procedure allows the Broadcaster to transmit a new channel map using the BIG_Channel_Map_IND control PDU.
+• GAP Broadcast_Isochronous_Channel_Map_Update procedure: This procedure allows the Isochronous Broadcaster to transmit a new channel map using the BIG_Channel_Map_IND Control PDU.
 When a Synchronized Receiver receives the channel map update message, it uses the new channel map when receiving data from the BIG at the specified instant.

-• GAP Broadcast_Isochronous_Terminate procedure: This procedure allows the Broadcaster to terminate a BIG by sending the BIG_ Terminate_IND control PDU which lets the Synchronized Receiver(s) know the reason for the termination as well as when the BIG will be terminated.
+GAP Broadcast_Isochronous_Terminate procedure: This procedure allows the Isochronous Broadcaster to terminate a BIG by sending the BIG_ Terminate_IND Control PDU.
+This PDU lets the Synchronized Receiver(s) know the reason for the termination as well as when the BIG will be terminated.

 Fig. 10 Format of the payload of the BIG Control PDU